In This Article Expand or collapse the "in this article" section David Hume: Aesthetics

 Primary Texts

 Though Hume wrote no single work specifically on aesthetics, he touches on such matters at many points in his major works.
-These include discussions of beauty and its relation to taste, pleasure and pain and utility in Hume 1998 and Hume 2000; of literature, poetry and unity of action in Hume 1999; and suggestive employment of aesthetic language in his discussions of religion in Hume 2007a and Hume 2007b.
-Hume’s most focused treatment of aesthetic themes, which includes contributions to debates over the nature of tragedy and a standard of taste, are in the form of essays in Hume 1987.
+These include discussions of beauty and its relation to taste, pleasure and pain and utility in Hume 1998 and Hume 2007–2011; of literature, poetry and unity of action in Hume 2000; and suggestive employment of aesthetic language in his discussions of religion in Hume 2007a and Hume 2007b.
+Hume’s most focused treatment of aesthetic themes, which includes contributions to debates over the nature of tragedy and a standard of taste, are in the form of essays in Hume 2021 and Hume 1987.

-• Hume.
+• Hume, David.
 Essays: Moral, Political, and Literary.
 Rev. ed.
 Edited by Eugene F. Miller.
 Indianapolis, IN: Liberty Classics, 1987.

-Collects the essays Hume composed and published in various editions over the course of his career, including ten essays either withdrawn in his lifetime or that appeared only posthumously.
-Essays addressing aesthetic themes explicitly include “Of the Delicacy of Taste and Passion,” “Of Eloquence,” “Of Simplicity and Refinement in Writing,” “Of Refinement in the Arts,” “Of Writing,” “Of Tragedy” and “Of the Standard of Taste.”
+Until superseded by Hume 2021, the standard edition that collects the essays Hume composed and/or published over the course of his career, including essays either withdrawn in his lifetime or that appeared only posthumously.
+Essays addressing aesthetic themes explicitly are “Of Commerce,” “Of the Delicacy of Taste and Passion,” “Of Eloquence,” “Of Refinement in the Arts,” “Of the Rise of Arts and Sciences,” “Of Simplicity and Refinement in Writing,” “Of the Standard of Taste,” “Of Tragedy,” and “Of Writing.”
 See sections Hume’s “Of the Standard of Taste” and Hume’s “Of Tragedy”.

 • Hume, David.
 An Enquiry Concerning the Principle of Morals.
 Edited by Tom L. Beauchamp.
 Oxford: Oxford University Press, 1998.